EFSI-DETR: Efficient Frequency-Semantic Integration for Real-Time Small Object Detection in UAV Imagery: Experiments

 \paragraph{Comparison Results on CODrone} Table~\ref{tab_codrone} presents the evaluation results on the CODrone dataset, where our EFSI-DETR achieves superior performance across key metrics.
 Compared to YOLO series methods, EFSI-DETR obtains 20.2\% AP, outperforming YOLOv12-X by 3.0\% and YOLO11-X\citep{Jocher_Ultralytics_YOLO_2023} by 2.6\%.
 The improvements are more evident in AP$_{50}$, where EFSI-DETR attains 38.4\%, outperforming YOLOv12-X and YOLO11-X, which achieve 32.7\% and 33.1\%, respectively.
 For small object detection, EFSI-DETR demonstrates consistent improvements with 4.3\% AP$_s$, surpassing YOLOv12-X by 2.8\% and YOLO11-X by 2.7\%.

 When compared to DETR-based approaches, EFSI-DETR exhibits equally noteworthy benefits.
-Our method exceeds RT-DETR-R50 by 2.4\% in AP and 3.9\% in AP$_{50}$, while outperforming DEIM-RT-DETR-R50 by 3.0\% in AP and 4.8\% in AP$_{50}$.
-The improvements in small object detection are particularly notable, with EFSI-DETR achieving 1.4\% and 1.7\% gains in AP$_s$ over RT-DETR-R50 and DEIM-RT-DETR-R50 respectively.
+Our method exceeds RT-DETR-R50 by 2.4\% in AP and 3.9\% in AP$_{50}$, while outperforming DEIM-RT-DETRv2-R50 by 3.0\% in AP and 4.8\% in AP$_{50}$.
+The improvements in small object detection are particularly notable, with EFSI-DETR achieving 1.4\% and 1.7\% gains in AP$_s$ over RT-DETR-R50 and DEIM-RT-DETRv2-R50 respectively.
 A comparative visualization of detection results is presented in Fig.~\ref{fig_vis_result}.
 These results further substantiate the effectiveness of the proposed method, demonstrating its robust generalization capability across a wide range of drone-based object detection scenarios.